2025 Mississippi First-Time Homebuyer Programs and Loans

 ---|---|

-Conventional | Have some money saved for a down payment, strong credit scores and limited debts. |
+Conventional | Have strong credit, limited debt and some money saved for a down payment. |

-VA | Are active duty service members, veterans or surviving spouses who want to buy with no money down. |
+VA | Are active-duty service members, veterans or surviving spouses who want to buy with no money down. |

-USDA | Are purchasing in a qualifying USDA rural area and do not qualify for conventional financing. |
+USDA | Plan to purchase in a qualifying USDA rural area and don’t qualify for conventional financing. |

 Home price trends in Mississippi’s major areas